 Understanding Emergency Management Services in Armstrong

-The City of Armstrong provides emergency management services directly to the community, including operational support to first responders (fire, police, ambulance, public works) during major incidents.
-Operational support may include Emergency Operations Centre activation, emergency support services (in partnership with the RDNO and the Canadian Red Cross Society (CRCS)), evacuations, and coordination of resources and agencies involved in response and recovery.
+The City of Armstrong provides emergency management services directly to the community, including operational support to first responders (fire, police, ambulance and public works operations) during major incidents.
+Operational support may include the activation of an Emergency Operations Centre, coordination with emergency support services in partnership with the RDNO and the Canadian Red Cross Society (CRCS), community-wide evacuation procedures, and coordination of resources and agencies involved in response and recovery.

 Volunteer for Emergency Support Services

 Emergency Support Services is based on volunteerism and is dependent on the willingness of individuals in the community to help plan for the well-being of their neighbours and fellow citizens in the event of a disaster.

 For more information regarding volunteering and the provided services: